JingShing/Pixel-Art-Filter-Web/README.md

  * If you hover mouse cursor on the options it will pop hint bubble.
  ## Ver1.8.8
  * Add hash tool to keep same image waste space.
+  * more detailed can see [this github repo](https://github.com/JingShing-Python/Image-Hash-Detect-And-Delete).
 </details>

 <details>